googlesamples/android-testdpc/README.md

 You can find various kinds of provisioning methods [here](https://developers.google.com/android/work/prov-devices#Key_provisioning_differences_across_android_releases).
 Let's take a few of them as an example.

 ### AFW# code provisioning (Device Owner M+)
-1. Factory reset your device and tap the welcome screen in setup wizard 6 times.
+1. Factory reset your device.
+2. Setup Wi-Fi
-2. When prompted to sign in, enter **afw#testdpc**
+3. When prompted to sign in, enter **afw#testdpc**
-3. Follow onscreen instructions
+4. Follow onscreen instructions
+  - Choose 'Use for work only' for fully managed setup.

 ### QR code provisioning (Device Owner N+ only)
 1. Factory reset your device and tap the welcome screen in setup wizard 6 times.